valheru7/CTManip/README.md

-# FF3/4 Manip Tool
+# Chrono Trigger PC Manip Tool
-This tool assists with system time configuration for FF3 and FF4 PC (3D).\
+This tool assists with system time configuration for Chrono Trigger PC / Steam.\
 **Windows only** - Windows versions older than Windows 10 are untested and unsupported.

 ### Warning: Altering system time may cause severe issues, including data loss, software malfunction, network problems, and instability.